ashutoshmjain/gita/src/bhagvadGitaLanding.md

 </div>

-In modern parlance, world wide web is like `Smritis`, and `Podcasts` are akin to `Shruties`.
-Given that it is way easier to scribe text and record audio these days, thanks to computers and smart phones, we now have zettabytes  of information, but the quality is questionable.
+In modern parlance, World Wide Web is like `Smritis`, and Podcasts are akin to `Shruties`.
+Given that it is way easier to scribe text and record audio these days, we now have zettabytes  of information, but the quality is questionable.

 Thus looking at the first `Smriti` opens up a profound source of wisdom.

 ---

-`Arjuna`, the protagonist, is blessed with divine vicinity of `Krishna` as his charioteer.  `Krishna` - the knower of all that is there to know - is the consciousness inbuilt into all of us.
-Just the way AI knows pretty much every aspect of modern science, but the important thing is what we are asking, `Arjuna's` questions represent most intriguing dilemmas, we as humans encounter on the path of delivering our duty. `Arjun uvaach` - the name of this publication - means `Arjuna` spoke - his true heartfelt queries.
+`Arjuna`, the protagonist, is blessed with divine vicinity of `Krishna` as his charioteer.  `Krishna` - the knower of all - is the consciousness prebuilt into all of us.
+Just as in AI realm, the formulation of prompts is the key skill, `Arjuna's` questions represent most intriguing human dilemmas.

+`Arjun uvaach` - the name of this publication - means `Arjuna` spoke - his heartfelt queries.

 <div style="padding-left:40px;font-size:0.9em;">